Lifshitz Law PLLC Announces Investigations of QUMU, AJRD, TCFC, and COUP

 If you are a TCFC investor, and would like additional information about our investigation, please complete the Information Request Form or contact Joshua Lifshitz, Esq. by telephone at (516)493-9780 or e-mail at info@lifshitzlaw.com.

-Lifshitz Law PLLC announces an investigation into possible breach of fiduciary duties in connection with the sale of COUP to Thoma Bravo for $81.00 in cash per share.
+Lifshitz Law PLLC announces an investigation into possible breach of fiduciary duties in connection with the sale of MAXR to Advent International for $53.00 per share in cash.

-If you are a COUP investor, and would like additional information about our investigation, please complete the Information Request Form or contact Joshua Lifshitz, Esq. by telephone at (516)493-9780 or e-mail at info@lifshitzlaw.com.
+If you are a MAXR investor, and would like additional information about our investigation, please complete the Information Request Form or contact Joshua Lifshitz, Esq. by telephone at (516)493-9780 or e-mail at info@lifshitzlaw.com.

 ATTORNEY ADVERTISING.© 2022 Lifshitz Law PLLC.
 The law firm responsible for this advertisement is Lifshitz Law PLLC, 1190 Broadway, Hewlett, New York 11557, Tel: (516)493-9780.
 Prior results do not guarantee or predict a similar outcome with respect to any future matter.